This post has affiliate links. As an Amazon Associate, I earn from qualifying purchases. Thank you.

 These Snickerdoodle Bars are by FAR the easiest snickerdoodles you’ll EVER make.
-No rolling needed.
-Just press, sprinkle and bake.
+No rolling is needed.
+Just press, sprinkle, and bake.
+Old-Fashioned snickerdoodles but in a bar form, next time you need quick and easy cookies reach for this recipe!!

 Why Make Snickerdoodle Bars?

-Time and ENERGY!
-Or at least for me it’s time.
+Less time and energy, at least for me, it’s time.
 I can get a WHOLE batch of cookies done in one fell swoop.
-I love making cookies but sometimes I just need to get them done.
-Especially for those late “oops I need cookies” moments.
+I love making cookies but sometimes I just need to get them done. bar cookies make the most of your time during a busy holiday season or late at night when “someone” remembers they need to bring cookies to work or school in the morning.

-- the MOST important thing you NEED to have for making THIS cookie bar recipe is an 8X8 square baking pan, at least for THIS recipe it is, other recipes may be different
+- the MOST important thing you NEED to have for making THIS cookie bar recipe is an 8X8 square baking pan, at least for THIS recipe it is, other recipes may call for a 9×13

 - parchment paper OR foil to lift the cookie out of the pan